Kara Lindsay: Personal life

 In 2008, Lindsay and Kevin Massey met at the final callbacks for Little House on the Prairie.
 They began dating around 2009, when the show went on tour, and became engaged after the tour had ended.
 Lindsay married Massey on June 2, 2013.
 Together they have a son, Emerson Charles Massey, who was born on November 12, 2019.
 Lindsay and Massey appear annually at the Disney Epcot International Festival of Arts in Orlando, Florida.

+In February 2025, Lindsay revealed that she had been diagnosed with stage two breast cancer in late 2024.
+Lindsay completed chemotherapy in January 2025.